kiboubanver2/demo-git/README.md

 ---

 ## How Can You Get Closer To Him :moneybag:
+Wondering how to get close to Bayu?
+Well, you might think a monthly fee of just one dollar would do the trick, but, folks, I've got to admit, he's priceless!
+Kidding, of course!
+All you need to do is follow me on the social media platforms listed below, and you'll practically be in Bayu's inner circle.
+Plus, it's a much more budget-friendly way to enjoy his entertaining updates and witty posts.
+So, grab that smartphone and start following, because the adventures in Bayu's world are just a click away!
 | Site | User Name | Link |
 | :------ | :------ | :------ |
 | LinkedIn | Bayu M | https://www.linkedin.com/in/bayu-m-12621b180/|